Habbie/hello-dns/README.md

 ## Truncation
 Without implementing the optional EDNS protocol extension, all UDP responses must fit in 512 bytes of payload.
-If on writing an answer a server finds itself exceding this limit, it must truncate the packet and set the TC bit to 1.
+If on writing an answer a server finds itself exceeding this limit, it must truncate the packet and set the TC bit to 1.

 The originator of the query will then resend the query over TCP.